Rationalize each denominator. Assume all variables represent nonn... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Rationalize each denominator.
-Assume all variables represent nonnegative numbers and that no denominators are 0.
-(9 - r) / (3 - √r)
+Assume all variables represent nonnegative numbers and that no denominators are 0. a / (√a + b) - 1

 Verified Solution